One of the Seahawks’ key remaining needs was a veteran running back, and they addressed it by signing Carlos Hyde on Friday.

 Warmack, the 10th pick in the 2013 draft, is the seventh player among the top 13 in that bad draft that the Seahawks have had on their team.
 D.J.
 Fluker, picked at No. 11, is still on the team.
 Others who have come through Seattle and not offered much: No. 2 Luke Joeckel, No. 3 Dion Jordan, No. 5 Ziggy Ansah, No. 6 Barkevious Mingo and No. 13 Sheldon Richardson.
 The Hawks also had Geno Smith, the 39th overall pick, last year.

 As expected, the Seahawks tendered Jacob Hollister at the second-round level ($3.26 million), and you can expect him to play an even bigger role than he did in 2019 — because Will Dissly is recovering from another major leg injury and Greg Olsen, 34, likely won’t be available for every game.

 Luke Willson indicated he will be returning as well, which is what Schneider had said at the Combine.
 Willson will add camp depth as Dissly recovers and Olsen takes it easy until the season starts.
-If Dissly comes back healthy, though, it is tough to see Willson sticking — Seattle almost never keeps four tight ends.
+If Dissly comes back healthy, though, it is tough to see Willson sticking — especially after Seattle drafted Colby Parkinson in the fourth round.